Wade Wilson (film character): Altering history

 Negasonic Teenage Warhead and Yukio manage to fix Cable's time-traveling device, and Wade uses it to make several alterations to the timeline.
 He first goes back and saves both Vanessa and former X-Force member Peter.
 He then goes back and shoots the Weapon XI version of Wade Wilson several times, confusing the bystanding Wolverine.
-After this, he makes a stop in the late 2000s to shoot Ryan Reynolds in the back of the head as he is reading the script for the film Green Lantern (2011), before entering 1889 in order to care for a newborn Adolf Hitler and prevent his turn towards dictatorship.
+After this, he makes a stop in the late 2000s to shoot Ryan Reynolds in the back of the head as he is reading the script for the film Green Lantern (2011), before traveling to Austria-Hungary in 1889 in order to kill a newborn Adolf Hitler and prevent his turn towards dictatorship.
+Because Wade saved Vanessa, who was killed at the beginning of the second film, much is not certain about the events of Deadpool 2.

+Wade also travels to Earth-616 and attempts to join the Avengers, but is turned away by Happy Hogan.
+Afterwards, Wade destroys Cable's Time Slider.